 1991, B.S.
 Microbiology Brigham Young University, Provo, UT

-2010 – present, Assistant Professor, Department of Biology, Waldorf College
+2015 – present, Associate Professor, Department of Biology, Waldorf College 2010 – 15, Assistant Professor, Department of Biology, Waldorf College

 2007-10, Sr. Research Fellow, Duke-NUS Cancer & Stem Cell Research Program, Singapore

 2004-07, Research Assistant Professor, The Huntsman Cancer Institute, Salt Lake City, UT

 1998-04, Sr. Research Scientist, Corvas International, San Diego, CA

 My research interests center on elucidating structure/function relationships of biological macromolecules with the goal of applying insights gained to improved understanding of human disease (primarily breast, prostate, and colon cancer).
 Past research has focused on targeting the fibrinolytic proteases u-PA and t-PA in metastatic cancers, improving detection of prostate specific antigen (PSA) activity for diagnostic and therapeutic benefit in metastatic prostate cancer, elucidating mechanisms of Wnt secretion, evaluating manipulation of Wnt signaling as a therapeutic strategy for a broad spectrum of solid tumors, and characterizing a colon cancer cell line specific mechanism by which iron chelators can regulate Wnt signaling.

 BIO 330 Biochemistry